 1098-T Tax Documents

 Under the Taxpayer Relief Act of 1997, certain tax benefits may be available to students who have incurred qualified expenses for higher education.
-The 1098-T form will state the tuition billed and the grants or scholarships posted to your student account from January 1 to December 31 of the previous academic period.
+The 1098-T form will state the tuition payments billed and the grants or scholarships posted to your student account from January 1 to December 31 of the previous academic period.
 Saint Peter’s University will mail the 1098-T form annually by January 31 to the address listed on file.
 If you wish to change your address, complete a Change of Information Form and submit it to Enrollment Services no later than January 3.
+Please note because of a change in statute, beginning in January 2019, colleges and universities will no longer be able to report amounts billed for qualified tuition and related expenses (QTRE) in Box 2 of their 2018 Forms 1098-T. Instead, institutions will be required to report payments of QTRE in Box 1.

 To view your 1098-T forms in electronic format log in to SPIRIT Online (View my 1098-T forms).
 You can also have the option to receive the 1098-T in electronic form version only by selecting this consent option using SPIRIT Online 1098 Electronic Consent tab.